When the word deadlift comes to mind, we may think of heavy weights, chalked-up hands, strained faces, and high fives.

 While this exercise does indirectly target muscles in your back, when performed properly it’s primarily a hip and knee exercise.
 The aim is to strengthen the famous glutes (butt), quads (front of the thigh), and hamstrings (back of thigh).

-A properly trained conductor is able to create a well-organized program which is activated smoothly in order.
+A properly trained conductor is able to create a well-organized program that is activated smoothly in order.
 A poorly trained conductor cannot efficiently control the group; leading to jumbled, erratic results.

 Whether you’re recovering from a low back injury, trying to improve your mile time, or contemplating exercises for a brand new routine, there’s a version of the deadlift that’s safe for you.

 The Romanian Deadlift

-To begin, let’s use a broom-stick or light bar.
-Eventually resistance can be used in the form of a barbell, kettlebell, or dumbbell.
+To begin, let’s use a broomstick or light bar.
+Eventually, resistance can be used in the form of a barbell, kettlebell, or dumbbell.

-1. Grasp the stick in an overhand grip, arms fully extended, back straight and hips pushed forward
+1. Grasp the stick in an overhand grip, arms fully extended, back straight and hips pushed forward.

-5. Keep the stick close to your thighs – it should slide down your thigh to just above or below your knees depending on your hamstring tightness
+5. Keep the stick close to your thighs.
+It should slide down your thigh to just above or below your knees depending on your hamstring tightness.

 6. Prevent your knees from moving forward – think “rotating about the knees” rather than moving your knees forward

 There are numerous deadlift patterns with a variety of more specific applications.
 Once you’ve mastered the Romanian style you may decide to progress to a conventional, sumo, single-leg, single-arm, or band-resisted style.